-- New bulkhead placement and living shoreline/ABD structures are limited to a total project length of 500 feet for residential and commercial properties. - There is no limit to the length that may be authorized for repair of previously authorized, currently serviceable structures, provided the structure is not to be put to uses differing from those uses specified or contemplated for in the original permit or most recently authorized modification. - There is no limit to the length that may be authorized for other protection devices. - Riprap material placed below the plane of MHW or OHW may not exceed an average of one (1) cubic yard per linear foot of shoreline being protected.
+- New bulkheads, riprap, living shoreline/ABD structures, or other shoreline stabilization structures are limited to a total project length of 500 feet for residential and commercial properties. - There is no limit to the length that may be authorized for repair of previously authorized, currently serviceable structures, provided the structure is not to be put to uses differing from those uses specified or contemplated for in the original permit or most recently authorized modification. - Riprap material placed below the plane of MHW or OHW may not exceed an average of one (1) cubic yard per linear foot of shoreline being protected.
 Riprap shall not extend farther than six (6) feet into the waterway from the MHW line or OHW line.
+Living Shoreline/ABD structures are excluded from this requirement, but may not extend into the waterbody more than thirty (35) feet from the MHW line or OHW line, or more than 25 percent of the distance across the waterbody.

-Protection Fronting Wetlands: This general permit does not authorize the filling of wetlands or special aquatic sites (i.e. wetlands, but may be used for protection of wetlands and other special aquatic sites.
+Protection Fronting Wetlands: This general permit does not authorize the filling of wetlands or special aquatic sites (i.e. wetlands, sanctuaries and refuges, mud flats, vegetated shallows, coral reefs, and riffle and pool complexes) but may be used for protection of wetlands and other special aquatic sites.

-- Fill may not be placed in wetland areas or special aquatic sites for Living shoreline/ABD structures. - Structures must be designed as to allow the normal hydrological regime to be maintained to wetland areas and allow for normal passage of aquatic organisms between the waterbody and the shoreline. - Areas historically known to contain submerged aquatic vegetation (SAV) may require a survey to ensure structures will not impact SAV. - No projects will be authorized along high energy beaches or in known sea turtle nesting areas. - Structural components should be properly secured and anchored so that dislocation of said components and materials from normal wave action or normal water flow does not occur. - Flow-through bulkheads/wave attenuators designed to dissipate wave energy in wetland areas may be constructed waterward of the wetlands and placed below the plane of MHW or OHW if they are designed to allow for the normal hydrologic regime to be maintained in the wetland areas and they do not pose a hazard to navigation. - Low-profile bulkheads designed to be no higher than the existing mudline. - Flow-through/Low-profile bulkheads must: - Be constructed in a way that allows for the normal hydrologic regime to be maintained in the wetland area: - (For flow-through bulkheads) Leave six (6) out of every twelve (12) inches of structure length open or be constructed in a 'shadow-box' or 'board-on-board' configuration with staggered rows of facing boards on either side of the stringers, which should be at least four (4) inches in width; Other configurations may be allowed with prior approval from MDMR Wetlands Permitting Staff; - (For low-profile bulkheads) Extend no higher than the existing mud line, unless specifically authorized above: - Not pose a hazard to navigation; and - Not result in fill entering any wetlands unless specifically authorized.
+- Fill may not be placed in wetland areas or special aquatic sites for Living shoreline/ABD structures. - Structures must be designed as to allow the normal hydrological regime to be maintained to wetland areas and allow for normal passage of aquatic organisms between the waterbody and the shoreline. - Areas historically known to contain submerged aquatic vegetation (SAV) may require a survey to ensure structures will not impact SAV. - No projects will be authorized along high energy beaches or in known sea turtle nesting areas. - Structural components should be properly secured and anchored so that dislocation of said components and materials from normal wave action or normal water flow does not occur. - Flow-through bulkheads/wave attenuators designed to dissipate wave energy in wetland areas may be constructed waterward of the wetlands and placed below the plane of MHW or OHW if they are designed to allow for the normal hydrologic regime to be maintained in the wetland areas and they do not pose a hazard to navigation. - Flow-through/Low-profile bulkheads must: - Be constructed in a way that allows for the normal hydrologic regime to be maintained in the wetland area; - (For flow-through bulkheads) Leave six (6) out of every twelve (12) inches of structure length open or be constructed in a 'shadow-box' or 'board-on-board' configuration with staggered rows of facing boards on either side of the stringers, which should be at least four (4) inches in width; Other configurations may be allowed with prior approval from the authorizing agency; - (For low-profile bulkheads) Extend no higher than the existing mud line; - Not pose a hazard to navigation; and - Not result in fill entering any wetlands.